Hierarchical ODE State Space Model for Unemployment Dynamics

 strip.text = element_text(size = 12, face = "bold"))

-A closer look at a few years to see the seasonal oscillation clearly:
+A closer look at recent years to see the seasonal oscillation clearly:

 Show code